RSCJacksonLab/landscapy/docs/cookbook/ruggedness/local-dirichlet-contributions.md

 ## Common failures

-- Local contributions are expected to sum to twice the global energy.
 - A sorted annotation table is joined by row position rather than node ID.
 - High-degree nodes are compared without a degree-aware sensitivity analysis.
 - A descriptive boundary is labeled a causal or epistatic site.
-- Disconnected or excluded nodes disappear from the reported denominator.